vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### How often does Native Key Provider rotate its keys?

 Native Key Provider does not rotate its keys automatically, as that could endanger other environments where that key is used.
-To change the Native Key Provider key you can create another Native Key Provider instance, set it as the default key provider, and do a shallow rekey/re-encrypt to move virtual machines to the new provider.
+To change the Native Key Provider instance key you can create another Native Key Provider instance, set it as the default key provider, and do a shallow rekey/re-encrypt to move virtual machines to the new provider.
 See instructions in this FAQ for more information on rekeying VMs.

 ### What is in the backup .p12 file?